2022–23 Faculty

 Seth Halvorson

 Seth David Halvorson is Visiting Associate Professor of Philosophy at Bard College.
 He earned his BA from Macalester College, an MA from Stanford University and his Ph.D. from Columbia University, where he taught in the Core Curriculum.
 For the past 11 years he was Associate Professor of Philosophy, History, and Political Studies at Bard High School Early College, Newark- where he was founding faculty and coach of the debate team.
 Professor Halvorson has taught Language and Thinking at Bard for many years and his interests include Political, Ethical, and Social Philosophy, Policy Analysis, Legal Studies, and Philosophy of Technology.
 He has presented at national and international conferences on diverse topics.
 Prior to his graduate education, he spent 3 years at the Institute of Politics at Harvard University.
 He is undertaking a book-length study of the civic, moral, and educational dimensions of speed in the spheres of social life.
 In addition to FYSEM, Halvorson teaches classes in the intersection of Politics, Ethics, Law, Education, and the History of Ideas.
 Originally from Minnesota, Seth is a painter and a musician and with his partner, a practicing Psychoanalyst, is laughing with and learning from their two young children.
-Their youngest child is also an incoming first year student at Bard, at the Abigail Lundquist Botstein Nursery School.
+Their youngest child is also a first year student at Bard, at the Abigail Lundquist Botstein Nursery School.
 He is thrilled to teach FYSEM because of his love of open dialogue with students on the big issues and questions that spring from the texts and class discussions. -

 Pinar KemerliAssistant Professor of Political Studies